Arrow: ‘What We Leave Behind’ Mid-Season Finale Review

 The flashbacks were excellent this week, ditching the Bratva storyline for a bit in favor of running parallels with our main story.
 It was cool to see old school Arrow aka The Hood make an appearance again, as well as see the humble beginnings of the Arrow bunker.
 These flashbacks also displayed just how vicious a killer Oliver was.
 I’m crazy, but I personally liked that about Oliver in the past.
 One of the coolest scenes was seeing Oliver walking the same direction he did back when he killed Clayeborne to get to Prometheus.
 The cutting to the past and present was brilliantly done.
 Showing that Diggle has always been the voice of reason, he warned Oliver that his killing was going to catch up to him.
 I can’t forget the adorable past encounter between Oliver and Felicity with her red pen.
 Priceless flashback.

 Oliver’s accidental killing of Billy was a crushing blow to him and obviously devastating to Felicity.
 Unfortunately, it did nothing for me.
 No disrespect to Tyler Ritter, he did a fine job with his acting, but there was never a connection with this guy that the audience could have.
 He was barely a presence on the show.
 We just knew him as Felicity’s boyfriend.
 What does work about Billy’s death is the effect it’s having on Oliver.
+I will not harm everyone s how to use cbd oil for cancer interests for personal gain.
 He feels he’s a danger to his team and wants them to part ways with him.
 Thankfully, this conflict is actually bringing them all closer to each other, including Thea who’s willing to don her Speedy outfit again in support of her brother.
 I was a bit worried Felicity was going to blame Oliver for killing Billy, but I love that she instantly blamed Prometheus.
 Not going to lie, when the team gathered closer towards Ollie while Diggle hugged him, I got a little choked up.

 One melodramatic subplot I did not need was Curtis having relationship problems.
 Curtis keeping secrets of his heroism from his husband finally caught up with him, and I could care less.
 Curtis has grown to be a better character, and I dig that, but that doesn’t mean I need to see his husband accuse him of cheating and whining before Curtis inevitably admits to being Mr. Terrific.
 It’s such a tired cliché to see a hero reveal his or her secret identity to a friend or loved one only to see the person getting the news have a rejecting attitude.
 Just once, I’d like to see a positive and supportive reaction.
 Me, personally, I’d be thrilled and give them my undying gratitude for fighting for what’s right.
 I mean, I get it, Curtis’ husband leaving him goes in line with Oliver destroying everyone he gets close to, but I had nothing but contempt for this subplot.
 I will at least give Echo Kellum props for delivering his most dramatic work to date.